 An illustration of the Columbus skyline for a local client.

-A quick rending of a themed Mini Cooper, the concept would be this car would show up, setup a small stir-fry station and distribute samples of their food.
+A quick rendering of a themed Mini Cooper, the concept would be this car would show up, set up a small stir-fry station, and distribute samples of their food.